Thursday, July 31, 2025

 • Surrounded by dramatic lava fields and turquoise waters from the Skjálfandafljót River, which originates from the Icelandic Highlands.

 We continued the final leg of our drive with an early arrival in Akureyri.
-Bjorn was planning our arrival at 18:30, but we disembarked almost an hour earlier at 17:30.
+Bjorn had planned our arrival for 18:30, but we disembarked almost an hour earlier at 17:30.

 We checked into Hótel Edda Akureyri (which also serves as a dorm for Akureyri Junior College) during the academic season and dropped off our luggage in the room.
-The room was quite large and spacious with large windows and a nice view of the lawn.
+The room was quite spacious, with large windows and a nice view of the lawn.
 It would have been a very nice dorm room!

 Initially, we wanted to eat an early dinner and decided to stop by Aurora Restaurant.
 Even though we were there quite early, all the tables were booked (the restaurant looked empty).
 We were surprised that the staff could not find us a table.
 As a precaution, we made a reservation for 20:30 (but ended up not needing it), and decided to explore the nearby Akureyri Botanical Gardens.